Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 **Enabled**: Toggling this check box will simply disable (or enable) the service.
-Disabling a service just means that it no longer appears in the Service Bar and in the Project Dashboard of your project but all existing data related to this service remains untouched.
+Disabling a service just means that it no longer appears in the sidebar but all existing data related to this service remains untouched.
 In other words, re-enabling the service will restore the service in the exact same state it was when you first disabled it.
 See also "Deleting a Service" below.

-**Rank on Screen**: this arbitrary number allows you to define the position of this service in the Service Bar relative to other services.
+**Rank on Screen**: this arbitrary number allows you to define the position of this service in the sidebar relative to other services.
 The services with smaller values will appear first.
 The rank values don't have to be consecutive values.
 It is a good idea to use values like 10, 20, 30,... so that it is easy for you to insert new services in